1noro/apod-dybg-py/README.md

 Currently the project is at a very early stage of its development (ALPHA), I would like to provide an installer as soon as possible.

 # Uninstallation
-Currently the uninstaller.py is not yet implemented.
+Currently the uninstall.py file is not yet implemented.

 # Credits
 Created, programmed and maintained by boot1110001.